redpanthers/JoinUs-Freshers/questions.md

    * to specify folder

 5. Which all programming languages are installed in your system.
+A. I have installed C, CPP, Ruby, Ruby on Rails in my system.

 6. How long will it take you to install or re-setup your development enviornment from scratch?
 Have you done any automation on it